-• Theme B - Resource Planning and Management Question: Are these strategies sustainable, and dynamic, in adapting to change and the future?
-(B11)

-• Theme G - Customer and Community Engagement Question: Does the Council have comprehensive and maintained plans and policies for customer and community engagement in place ?
+- Theme B Resource Planning and Management Question: Are these strategies sustainable, and dynamic, in adapting to change and the future?
+(B11) - Theme G Customer and Community Engagement Question: Does the Council have comprehensive and maintained plans and policies for customer and community engagement in place?
 (G27) Question: Does the Council use Customer Service feedback effectively in reviewing performance and shaping services?
 (G28)

-RECOMMENDATIONS 1 To consider findings of the Corporate Self-Assessment 21/22.
-2 To note the opportunities for improvement identified in Corporate Self-Assessment 21/22.
+RECOMMENDATIONS 1 To accept and approve the findings of the Corporate Self-Assessment 21/22 2 To support and approve the opportunities for improvement identified in Corporate Self-Assessment 21/22